samumantha/2021-03-17-testing-hackathon/content/_index.md

 ### Prerequisites

-- By participating in this event, you abide the Code of Conduct.
+- By participating in this event, you agree to abide by the Code of Conduct.
 - You are expected to bring a code project to the event in which you want to implement testing functionality.
 It does not need to be a large complicated codebase, just something you use or intend to use